Pablo-source/Eurostat_labour_market/README.md

 - This will allow me to create a single template to generate multiple reports from a single script, by varying the parameter values.

-## Small multiples.
+## Section 01.
+Small multiples.
 Temporary employment and unemployment in the EU by conuntry

 ## Indicator: Unemployment rate
 - Unemployment by sex and age – annual data – Online data code: une_rt_a